Hardingendaniel/IDATA2301-2306-project-g_03/SPRINT.md

 every member has to meet physically for these sessions.
 We will attempt to implement frontend functionality first on the backend side before implementing it visually at the frontend.

+Sprint review: Due to exams in other subject we didn't manage to complete our sprint goals in time.
+We decided to extend the sprint till our goals was reached before starting the next sprint before the final deadline.
+In this sprint we all started to work on the backend.
+We were struggling to make a breakthrough tho.
+We used a lot of time figuring out what to do.
+As more time was being used on the backend with little to no progress.
+Sander and Daniel decided to add a lot more content and design to the website to make it look more complete.
+Sten had some ideas on how to connect the front and backend ,so he was spending the time in trying to glue the components together.
+After our exam however we had more time to focus on the project.
+It was during the period between 8th may and the 15th we made the most of our progress especially from the 12th -15th.
+Sander made the first breakthrough at the backend with discovering an error.
+With a localhost connection we saw our data from the database in the JSON format.
+We created some Postman tests to ensure that data was being read correctly.
+The database now had a proper connection to the backend.
+Sten was the first one to fetch the data to the frontend by displaying the hotel name on one of our card components showing different hotels with their respective reviews.

+What went good?
+We managed to make the design more responsive.
+There is still some designing to do, but it improved a lot this sprint.
+Everyone attended the work session we planned together.

+What went bad? / What can be improved?
+Something that can be improved upon is reviewing each other code and ideas.
+When we made the biggest progress was when we sat down and helped each other finding the errors.
+There were code bits that we just assumed were correct without reviewing it properly ,and therefore we didn't find the errors as early as we would have wanted.

+## Sprint 6

+15th may - 22nd may
+This will be the last sprint before the final hand in, a lot has to be done and this sprint needs to be planned thoroughly.
+The first part of the sprint will be to fulfill all the minimum requirements.
+The database sketch need to be reviewed one final time.
+The contents from the database will now be displayed at the frontend ,and therefore we need to have the correct mapping.
+There is some design and features that we have had on our website for a long time, now that there is backend communication we need to start with the required functionality first.
+Fun to have functionality can not be the main focus of this sprint going forward, this can be added the last days.
+A proper presentation for this project is also something that needs to be done.
+We can not start on the presentation the day before.

+To achieve what we want we will be using localhost connection to experiment with the database.
+There is a data initializer class that makes it easy to reload the data if we want to experiment on the localhost.
+The communication going forward needs to be good.
+We need to inform each other what we will be working on ,so we avoid heavy merge conflicts.
+There is some Postman tests for testing and a lot more of them needs to be added to secure that the application work as intended.
+A lot of issues will be made in our GitHub.